 - FAP is only valid for the one calendar year in which it is granted

-This allows applicants to secure an acceptance from an EDP medical school by October 1.
-To learn more about the EDP program, please visit AAMC Frequently Asked Questions page.
+This allows applicants to secure an acceptance from one EDP participating medical school by October 1st, while still allowing sufficient time to apply to other schools if you are not accepted.
+To learn more about the EDP program, please visit the following link.